An IDF reservist's top ten takeaways after returning from Gaza

 3. Gaza was far from an 'open-air prison'

-One of the great shames about the extensive damage to Gazan infrastructure is that it was not the desolate “open-air prison” that it had been advertised as in anti-Israel propaganda.
+One of the great shames about the extensive damage to Gazan infrastructure is that it was not the desolate “open-air prison” that it had been advertised as being in anti-Israel propaganda.
 While there certainly were residents living in desperate conditions, the houses, apartments, and villas that we cleared and took position in had a decent and even opulent quality of life.
-All the homes we saw had televisions, computers, refrigerators, decorations, and stores of food in line with an Israeli suburb.
+All the homes we saw had televisions, computers, refrigerators, decorations, and stores of food similar an Israeli suburb.

 Our impression was not one of squalor but normal conditions.
 In rural areas, villas and mansions oversaw sweeping vineyards on one side and a view of the ocean on the other, and in urban areas, large schools, restaurants, and other facilities.
-The lost potential and degraded conditions in Gaza make Hamas’s decision to attack Israel and weaponize its territory rather than develop what they held a shame all the greater.
+The lost potential and degraded conditions in Gaza make Hamas’s decision to attack Israel and weaponize its territory - rather than develop what they held - even more of a shame.

 4. Hamas weaponized Gaza